hellobro12/Big-bounty-Report/README.md

-# 🔍 Bug Bounty Reports
+# 🔍 Bug Bounty Report

 This repository contains a collection of structured vulnerability reports based on real-world scenarios practiced in controlled environments like DVWA.